lordofkillz/DarkFusion/README.md

 ## Short walkthrough

-The walkthrough uses COCO images inside the current UltraDarkFusion 5.2 interface and demonstrates boxes, polygon segmentation, OBB, pose/keypoints, and dataset review.
+The walkthrough uses COCO images inside the current UltraDarkFusion 5.2 interface.
+It demonstrates boxes, polygon segmentation, OBB, pose/keypoints, and the visual review workflow: left-click any cropped preview to locate and flash its exact annotation on the full image.
+Training and model export remain in the same workspace.

 [Watch or download the 20-second MP4](samples/darkfusion_walkthrough.mp4)